Analysis of molecular state ${{\eta}_cD^*}$ and ${J/\psi D^*}$ in the effective Lagrangian approach: molecular state: and

-where, $G_F$ and $C_{1,2}(\mu)$ are the Fermi constant and Wilson coefficient respectively.
-The amplitude of weak decay can be further expressed as the product of Wilson coefficient, non perturbative form factor and decay constant,
+where $G_F$ and $C_{1,2}(\mu)$ are the Fermi constant and Wilson coefficient respectively.
+The weak decay amplitude can be factorized into the product of the Wilson coefficient, nonperturbative form factor, and decay constant,